Abstentionism

-Abstentionism is standing for election to a deliberative assembly while refusing to take up any seats won or otherwise participate in the assembly's business.
+Abstentionism is the political practice of standing for election to a deliberative assembly while refusing to take up any seats won or otherwise participate in the assembly's business.
 Abstentionism differs from an election boycott in that abstentionists participate in the election itself.
 Abstentionism has been used by Irish republican political movements in the United Kingdom and Ireland since the early 19th century.
 It was also used by Hungarian and Czech nationalists in the Austrian Imperial Council in the 1860s.

 In Hungary

 When suppressing the Hungarian Revolution of 1848, the Austrian Empire abolished the Diet of Hungary.
 Austria's 1861 February Patent reserved places for Hungary in the indirectly elected Imperial Council, but the Hungarians did not send representatives, arguing the council was usurping authority properly belonging to the Diet.
 Emulating the Hungarians, the Czech delegates for Bohemia withdrew in 1863, and those from Moravia in 1864.
 Hungarian demands were met by the Compromise of 1867, with the empire becoming the dual monarchy of Austria-Hungary in which the Hungarian half was ruled by a revived Diet.

 In 1904, Arthur Griffith published The Resurrection of Hungary arguing for a British–Irish dual monarchy similar to the 1867 compromise.
 Griffith's subsequent "Sinn Féin policy" developed this model.
 Tom Kettle of the Irish Parliamentary Party (IPP) countered that Bohemia had remained in the Austrian half of the post-1867 empire, and its delegates abandoned abstentionism in 1879.